viamrobotics/docs/docs/components/motor/_index.md

 ## Usage example

-{{% alert title="Note" color="note" %}}

-Before you get started, ensure that you, go to [app.viam.com](https://app.viam.com/), create a new robot and go to the **SETUP** tab and follow the instructions there.

-The following example assumes motors called "motor1" and "motor2" are configured as components of your robot.
+The following example assumes you have motors called "motor1" and "motor2" configured as components of your robot.

-{{% /alert %}}
+If your gantry has a different name, change the `name` in the example.

 {{< tabs >}}
 {{% tab name="Python" %}}